-Erin is Blue Beyond’s Office Manager and Operations Assistant, and holds expertise in leading and managing people.
+Erin is Blue Beyond’s Office Manager and Operations Assistant, with expertise in leading and managing people.
 Leading 30+ women through the Castro Valley Women’s Huddle has allowed her to practice skilled listening, finding common ground with others, and bringing people together toward a shared goal.
 As our People Operations Manager, Erin focuses on candidate and employee experience, ensuring our culture, mission, and values are at the forefront of every interaction.

 Erin received an M.A. in Early Childhood Education from Mills College and graduated UC Davis with a B.S. in Human Development, and a Minor in Education.
 She is most complimented on her task oriented approach, follow through, and being approachable and easy to talk to.

 Good listener and communicator.
 Strongly action oriented with good follow through.
 I keep things organized and am a fast learner.

 I love to see when everything comes together, when all of the pieces of the puzzle are put into place and things work.
 I love to see success in my colleagues and to celebrate them.
 If a task or project that I have worked on has helped a colleague to succeed, then I have done my job well.